MengLinMaker/eslint-plugin-runtime-compat/CONTRIBUTING.md

 ## Architecture

-There are 2 packages.
+There are 2 sections.
 One for data preprocessing, another for runtime linting.

 ### `data`